LLNL/Silo/docs/Chapter2-Section7.md

 The second part is some extensions to the json-c library we have defined for the purposes of providing a higher performance `JSON` interface for Silo objects.
 This includes the definition of a new `JSON` object type; a pointer to an external array.
-This is called an extptr object and is actually a specific assemblage of the following `4` JSON sub-objects.
+This is called an extptr object and is actually a specific assemblage of the following 4 `JSON` sub-objects.

 Member name	"datatype"	"ndims"	"dims"	"ptr"

 JSON type	json_type_int	json_type_int	json_type_array	json_type_string

-Meaning	An integer value representing one of the Silo types DB_FLOAT, DB_INT, DB_DOUBLE, etc. number of dimensions in the external array	array of json_type_ints indicating size in each dimension	The ascii hexidecimal representation of a void* pointer holding the data of the array
+Meaning	An integer value representing one of the Silo types `DB_FLOAT`, `DB_INT`, `DB_DOUBLE`, etc. number of dimensions in the external array	array of json_type_ints indicating size in each dimension	The ascii hexidecimal representation of a void* pointer holding the data of the array